Pyr-000/YetAnotherStableDiffusion/README.md

 # Precision
 When switching the precision of either the unet or the latents between full (fp32) and half (fp16), there will be a small difference in outputs.

+(Measurements were taken under an older, less optimised version of diffusers.
+Exact values may no longer be accurate.)
 Switching from a half precision UNET to a full precision UNET will significantly increase the amount of memory required: ~9.15GB instead of ~6.45GB (overall usage) in the example shown below.
 Switching from full precision latents to half precision latents should only reduce the memory usage by less than a megabyte.